 You might not be lucky enough to reside in an area like Cape Cod, where open house events do well or where there are local businesses that would be willing to showcase your creative work.

 However, there is still an endless amount of tactics you could use, like writing art blog posts about your old art or attending local craft fairs.

-So many artists lose out because they are only focused on selling their new artwork, successful artists have developed an art marketing plan that promotes both new and old work.
+So many artists lose out because they only focus on selling their new artwork.
+Successful artists have developed an art marketing plan that promotes both new and old work.